vitay/academic-kickstart/content/post/successor_representations/index.md

 ### 2.2 - Linear function approximation

 But before, we need to deal with the **curse of dimensionality**.
-The SR $M(s, s')$ is a matrix associating each state of the system to every other states.
+The SR $M(s, s')$ is a matrix associating each state of the system to all other states.
 This is of course impracticable for most problems and we need to rely on function approximation.
 The simplest solution is to represent each state $s$ by a set of $d$ features $[f\_i(s)]\_{i=1}^d$.
 Each feature can for example be the presence of an object in the scene, some encoding of the position of the agent in the world, etc. The SR for a state $s$ only needs to predict the expected discounted probability that a feature $f_j$ will be observed in the future, not the complete state representation.
 This should ensure generalization across states, as only the presence of relevant features is needed.
 The SR can be linearly approximated by:

 <div>$$
     M_j(s) = \sum_{i=1}^d w_{i, j} \, f_i(s)